RandyBoBandy92/gitGud/docs/branches/switch-branches.md

 # do I have to use git fetch --all?

 No, you don't have to use `git fetch --all`.
 You can use `git fetch` without any arguments to download all the branches from GitHub.
-You can also use `git fetch origin` to download all the branches from GitHub.
 The `--all` flag is only needed if you want to download all the branches from GitHub and also all the tags.